By Rob Shaul

 - Chassis Integrity (MTI’s functional core training)

-Two of the plans, Johnny and Dolly, are balanced training plans where Strength, Work Capacity, Endurance and Chassis Integrity are trained in relatively equal proportions.
+In both packets, one of the plans, Johnny and Dolly, are balanced training plans where Strength, Work Capacity, Endurance, and Chassis Integrity are trained in relatively equal proportions.

-Each of the other 6 plans in this packet have a slight emphasis in one of the fitness attributes.
+Each of the other 4 plans in the packets has a slight emphasis one of the fitness attributes.
 For example, Waylon has a slight work capacity emphasis and Loretta has a slight strength emphasis.

 However, even the plans with slight emphasis also train the other fitness attributes.